History Then and Now

 With only 850 students in 1980-81, the decision was made to close the school.
 In 1984, the Seattle School District, in cooperation with Historic Seattle Preservation and Development Authority, chose a local development company to lease the site and convert it for residential use while preserving its historic character.
 Classroom space was transformed into 139 apartments.
 During the adaptive reuse process, the building was designated a Seattle Landmark and listed in the National Register of Historic Places.
 The 1929 auditorium-gymnasium was demolished to create a circular driveway and entrance.
 Much of the interior of the building was altered but some features, such as the Galer Street entrance, the tall windows, and many of the blackboards survived.

-In 2006, Legacy Partners converted the apartments to high-end condos.
-The masonry was restored, the terra-cotta was repaired, and the exterior was cleaned.
-During the condo conversion, Legacy Partners clad a 1980’s addition with light-gray brick.
+In 2006, Legacy Partners converted the apartments into high-end condominiums.
+The masonry was restored, the terra cotta repaired, and the exterior thoroughly cleaned.
+Following the renovations, the units were offered for sale throughout 2007.